 So the Wall Street Journal caught my eye with a fascinating piece, “How Volkswagen’s $50 Billion Plan to Beat Tesla Short-Circuited”.
 It’s an incredible example of how an industry giant approached software in cars, in the wrong way.

 Software doesn’t industrialise; it evolves – it’s a biological system, not a mechanical one (even though it runs on machines).

 Jeff Gothelf wrote a compelling book called “Sense and Respond” several years ago.
-He recently offered his analysis on the VW issue “Volkswagen’s electric car ambitions: A Sense & Respond case study”.
+He recently offered his analysis on the VW software in vehicles issue “Volkswagen’s electric car ambitions: A Sense & Respond case study”.

 “What they didn’t consider: Electric vehicles are more about software than hardware.
 And producing exquisitely engineered gas-powered cars doesn’t translate into coding savvy.”
 Wall Street Journal

 So what happened?
 VW had been building a huge software and mechanical platform for all of their Electronic vehicles.
 However, the software wasn’t ready when their new electric vehicle ID.3 launched.
 Remember that the ID.3 was supposed to take on the might of Tesla.
 VW endured a year of bad press.
 That is a lot of boardroom meeting headache time!

 What added the icing to this cake is that new ID.3 owners have to physically drive their new vehicles back to the garage for a “software update” after purchase.
 When is the last time you have had to head back to a manufacturer for a software update?
 It is the equivalent of heading to your local Apple store for the latest software release!

 In 2021 customers expectations mean that they never wish to see software in cars updates let alone drive to a garage to experience one!
 Digital companies like Amazon release new software every second.
 And to really rub it in, Tesla push Over-The-Air updates to vehicles on average every two weeks.